-The aim of the fund is to support projects that put community and local energy at the heart of their communities and in particular can demonstrate how they can contribute to the delivery of one of the following priorities:
+The aim of our 'Powering our Communities Fund' is to support projects that put community and local energy at the heart of their communities and in particular can demonstrate how they can contribute to the delivery of one of the following priorities:

 - Engaging communities in energy issues, particularly energy efficiency